SACGF/shariant_docs/docs/site/classification_discordance.md

 Two (or more) classifications are considered discordant if they:
 * Belong to the same allele
 * Belong to the same clincal group within that allele (including the "default" clinical group)
-* Transcript & condition do not directly affect the calculation unless a human determines the differences in those values designate a different clinical group
 * Are shared at the Shariant Users level or 3rd Party Database level
-* Have clinical signifiances that fall into 2 or more of the following buckets (benign/likely benign), (VUS A/B/C), (likely pathogenic/ pathogenic), risk factor . e.g. likely benign is discordant with VUS, but likely benign is concordant with benign.
+* Have clinical signifiances that fall into two or more of the following buckets (benign/likely benign), (VUS A/B/C), (likely pathogenic/ pathogenic), risk factor e.g. likely benign is discordant with VUS, but likely benign is concordant with benign.

+Transcript & condition do not directly affect the calculation unless a human determines the differences in those values designate a different clinical group.

 ## Discordance...
 Now what?